Ferries from

 Ferries from Graciosa to Faial are available with 2 operators.
 The Vila da Praia to Horta ferry is the main ferry route from Graciosa to Faial.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from Graciosa to Faial sail approximately 3 times per week and are provided by Atlanticoline & Atlanticoline Vehicle.
+Ferries from Graciosa to Faial sail approximately 3 times per week with Atlanticoline & Atlanticoline Vehicle.

-Graciosa to Faial ferry time ranges between 5 hours and 5 hours 15 minutes depending on the ferry route, operator, and ship.
+The ferry crossing from Graciosa to Faial takes between 5 hours and 5 hours 15 minutes, depending on the route, operator and ship.

-The fastest ferry from Graciosa to Faial is in 5 hours on the Vila da Praia to Horta ferry with Atlanticoline & Atlanticoline Vehicle.
+The fastest ferry from Graciosa to Faial takes 5 hours on the Vila da Praia to Horta ferry with Atlanticoline & Atlanticoline Vehicle.

-Yes, you can travel on a car ferry from Graciosa to Faial with Atlanticoline & Atlanticoline Vehicle.
+Yes, you can take your car on the ferry from Graciosa to Faial with Atlanticoline & Atlanticoline Vehicle.

-The distance between Graciosa and Faial is 55 miles (88km) and 48 nautical miles.
+The distance between Graciosa and Faial is approximately 55 miles, 88km or 48 nautical miles.

-The Vila da Praia to Horta ferry ferry sails approximately 0 times weekly with a crossing time of .
+The Vila da Praia to Horta ferry sails approximately 4 times per week, with a crossing time of 5 hours 15 minutes.

-Book and compare Graciosa Faial ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Graciosa to Faial ferry tickets, operators, timetables and prices using our Deal Finder.

 More routes than anyone else.